José María Montealegre

 He came to power following a military coup d'état against Juan Rafael Mora.
-In the first months of his presidency he convened a constitutional conventional, which produced the Constitution of 1859.
+In the first months of his presidency he convened a constitutional convention, which produced the Constitution of 1859.

 Under the new constitution he was popularly elected to a three-year presidential term in 1860, after which he handed on the presidency, peacefully and democratically, to Jesús Jiménez.